MicrosoftDocs/Viva/Viva/insights/org-team-insights/delegate-access.md

 :::image type="content" source="images/delegate-access-3.png" alt-text="Screenshot showing whose insights you're viewing." lightbox="images/.png":::

 >[!Note]
->Note: The View Copilot Dashboard banner is only accessible from the Copilot dashboard and can’t be viewed anywhere else in the Viva app.
+>The View Copilot Dashboard banner is only accessible from the Copilot dashboard and can’t be viewed anywhere else in the Viva app.

 ## Remove access to delegate Copilot Dashboard with Powershell

 [Follow these steps to manage access to the delegate feature in Microsoft 365 admin center](/viva/feature-access-management).

 >[!Important]
->Important: Policies to disable delegation for Copilot dashboard can only be applied for the entire tenant level at this time.
+>Policies to disable delegation for Copilot dashboard can only be applied for the entire tenant level at this time.

 You can set a policy to disable delegation for Copilot Dashboard for the tenant using Powershell cmdlets.
 This is a tenant-level policy, not a user or group-level policy.
 No users can delegate access to Copilot Dashboard until you remove or update the policy.
 Before you can use the cmdlet, you need to install a module and sign in to be authenticated.
 [Learn more about how to set these policies](/viva/feature-access-management).